 Choose Rare, Cult, or Legendary Red Wines

 When choosing the best red wine for New Year’s, you only have to follow one rule: make sure the bottle is special.
-Since the red wine is competing with Champagne (which is both traditional and well-loved by most wine drinkers), you’ll need to take extra care that your red wine selections are as attention-grabbing as possible.
-Now is not the time to pull out that bottle of California Cabernet that you grabbed as an afterthought in the grocery store.
-Seek out rare grape varieties, cult wine producers, or legendary vintages that were especially high in quality (any vintage rated between 95 and 100 points is a safe bet).
+Since the red wine is competing with Champagne (which is both traditional and well-loved), you’ll need to take extra care that your red wine selections are as attention-grabbing as possible.
+Now is not the time to pull out that bottle of table wine that you grabbed as an afterthought in the grocery store.
+Seek out rare grape varieties, cult wine producers, or legendary vintages.
+Generally, any vintage rated between 95 and 100 points is a safe bet.

 Rare Grapes and Styles

 When buying red wine for New Year’s parties, look for qualities like unusual grape varieties, specialized winemaking techniques, and complex flavor profiles to narrow down your choices.
 Ask yourself, “Is there something about this wine that stands out?”
 Some great red wine options include:

 - Top Bordeaux vintages from storied producers, like Château Lafite Rothschild.

 - Proprietary red blends from renowned producers (especially blends that are unique to every new vintage release, like wines from California producer Sine Qua Non).